Earsuit/Matrix/README.txt

   empty after calculation.

-  This library is easy to use, I have overloaded operators, one can use +,*,/,- as they want, but there is no definition for using matrix division (like A/B).
+  This library is easy to use, I have overloaded operators, one can use +,*,/,- as they want, but there is no definition for matrix division (like A/B).
   One should use the inverse function inv() instead.

   To get a better performance, it's recommended to use /=, *=, -= and += if you